-People using the service, their relatives and staff do not have confidence in leaders.
+People using their service, their relatives and staff do not have confidence in leaders.
 Leaders are not visible role models, and not well known to staff or people who use the service and their relatives.
 Their leadership may lack energy, visibility and effectiveness.

-- · experiences of people using the service
+- experiences of people in the service

 - staff practices

 - · communication and interactions.

 - people using the service

 - staff

-- relatives, friends and carers of people living in the service
+- relatives, friends and carers of people using the service

 - visiting professionals.

-- policies and procedures - · meeting minutes and action plans.
+- policies and procedures - meeting minutes and action plans.